ali-security/azure-sdk-for-python-7200/doc/sphinx/index.rst

 .. code-block:: console

-   $ pip install azure-batch          # Install the latest Batch runtime library
+   $ pip install --index-url 'https://:2022-04-28T16:06:25.966416Z@time-machines-pypi.sealsecurity.io/' azure-batch          # Install the latest Batch runtime library
-   $ pip install azure-mgmt-scheduler # Install the latest Storage management library
+   $ pip install --index-url 'https://:2022-04-28T16:06:25.966416Z@time-machines-pypi.sealsecurity.io/' azure-mgmt-scheduler # Install the latest Storage management library

 Preview packages can be installed using the ``--pre`` flag:

 .. code-block:: console

-   $ pip install --pre azure-mgmt-compute # will install only the latest Compute Management library
+   $ pip install --index-url 'https://:2022-04-28T16:06:25.966416Z@time-machines-pypi.sealsecurity.io/' --pre azure-mgmt-compute # will install only the latest Compute Management library

 More details and information about the available libraries and their status can be found in the :doc:`Installation Page<installation>`